jakobib/jefferson-library-classification/README.md

 ## Related works

 E. Millicent Sowerby reconstructed Jefferson's catalog from 1815 based on the 1783 Catalog of Books.
 Her version of the classification is identical to the 1815 version except for some captions, inclusion of sub-chapters and use of latin class numbers.
-This version may be used as alternative view to the classification but it has not been processed yet.
+This version may be used as alternative view to the classification but it has not been processed yet for this analysis.

-In 2007 community of the social cataloging application started to catalog all books held by Thomas Jefferson into a "legacy library".
+In 2007 the community of the social cataloging application [LibraryThing](https://librarything.com) started to catalog all books held by Thomas Jefferson into a "legacy library".
 The catalog includes the full 1815 collection with 5683 records so far.
 The library uses tags based on Jefferson's classification.
 [Their outline](https://wiki.librarything.com/index.php/1783_Catalog_Classification) includes chapter subdivisions given up by Watterston's alphabetical ordering in 1815.
-Divisions of chapter 24 (Oeconomical Law) should be taken into account for this dataset in particular.
+Divisions of chapter 24 (Oeconomical Law) should be taken into account for this analysis.

 The Massachusetts Historical Society compiled a [Timeline of Jefferson's Catalog](https://www.masshist.org/thomasjeffersonpapers/catalog1783/catalog_timeline.php) and the Thomas Jefferson Foundation provides [description and transcripts of Jefferson's catalogs](http://tjlibraries.monticello.org/browse/browse.html) including more minor catalogs.
 Their classifications only differ in chapter headings (e.g. renaming of "Cosmology" to "natural philosophy").